Lucia's Blog: 2020-04-19

 1. To love those whom God has placed in front of us is enough!

-2. To live a simpler life, one that is not complicated by all the webs of this world's wants that entangle us and choke us is enough!
+2. It is enough to live a simpler life not complicated by the webs of this world's wants that entangle and choke us!

-3. To spend time with our God alone each day of our walk here on earth, listening and obeying His voice is enough.
+3. It is enough to spend time alone with our God each day of our walk here on earth, listening to and obeying His voice.

-4. To purposely choose a different life, a godly life that is different from the life of those around us is what God requires of us, and that should be enough!
+4. God requires us to purposely choose a different life, a godly life different from those around us, and that should be enough!

 5. We must believe in our hearts that the life that our God has given us is to love and live for others, and this must be enough for us!

-There is no need to pile more on our plates, more and more.
-We must not allow Satan to deceive us into thinking that our life is too boring, too simple, meaningless, and hopeless!
-We must change our way of thinking!
-We are deceiving ourselves if we think that we must do something else to be complete in Him and find contentment and joy.
-This, in no way, can fulfill our lives.
-It will just add more chaos and deception, forcing us to believe a lie.
-Which lie?
-That the life that we are living now has no purpose and is not enough.
-Are we going to let Satan with all his lying do what the flesh wants or what the world wants from us?
-Not at all!
-We must do God's will and do what He requires of us
+We must not keep adding more and more to our plates.
+We must not let Satan deceive us into thinking that our lives are boring, simple, meaningless, and hopeless!
+We must change our way of thinking.
+We are fooling ourselves if we believe we must do something else to find contentment and joy.
+This will only add more chaos and deception, making us believe a lie - that our current life has no purpose and is not enough.
+We must not let Satan and our flesh or the world determine what we do!
+Instead, we should do God's will and fulfill what He requires.

 "He has told you, O man, what is good; and what does the Lord require of you but to do justice, to love kindness, and to walk humbly with your God?"